0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         # /-----/
         |       |
         |..     # Stack with Services, which represents your company product/s developed applications and services,
-                # what we need to take as target infinity deployment DEV/CI/CD/QA by Pipelines shedule runs.
+                # what we need to take as target infinity deployment DEV/CI/CD/QA by Pipelines schedule runs.
                 # Or runs complete update/create/modify/link products services in you want time from Buttons in Your TeamCity instance.
                 # Better and good result two scheduled master self CI Full cycle run each around 12h.
                 |